Babocush Newborn Comfort Cushion

 How it performs

-This thing is a miracle.
-Really.
-For the first time EVER we were able to put down our high needs baby.
-There was even a nap – OK it was only 20 minutes but that’s pretty normal.
-What ISN’T normal is putting this baby down.
-At all.
-Ever.
+For the first time EVER we were able to put our baby down while awake.
+There was even a nap – OK it was only 20 minutes but IT HAPPENED BY ITSELF.
+No two-hour rocking, no bouncing on fit balls.
+The baby just drifted off.

 You may already be crying with relief at the idea of being able to eat, to take a dump, or to do anything with two hands for 20 whole minutes.
 We cried too.

-Our gassy baby farted about 150 times, burped loudly for luck then fell asleep for over an hour.
+Our gassy baby farted about 150 times.
 This kind of winding would normally take momma 30 minutes of baby-leg-cycling and a pint of Infacol.

 To help a high needs baby get used to it, start off with a few minutes a day when they’re at their most calm.
 Even a few seconds, just holding baby on the cushion without doing up the harness will help.
 Stick with it for a few days before you think it’s failed.
 This goes double for older babies – the really little ones will take to it a lot faster.